andrisecker/KOKISharpWaves/README.md

 ![](https://raw.githubusercontent.com/andrisecker/KOKISharpWaves/master/bayesian_decoding.png)

-Raster plot of the activity and infered place from spike trains + analysis of the angular velocity during SWRs
+Raster plot of the activity and inferred place from spike trains + analysis of the angular velocity during SWRs

 ------------------------------------------------------